delphicventurescode/mjolnir_poeto_book_series/F2__poetryfor_dogs/README.md

 I have written over ten books of poetry in Esperanto — all of them **books of haiku**, all of them in **three line Esperanto verse**.

-But here’s the twist: many of these poems are **machine-generated**.
+But here’s the twist: many, actually most, of these poems are **machine-generated**.

 A common critique I face is:
 > “These poems weren’t written by *you*.”